 Is the ride happening this week?

 Yeah, sometimes we don't announce upcoming rides until the last minute.
 Sorry about that.
 But, rest assured, the ride happens every Wednesday.
-On the very rare occasions it doesn't happen (maybe 5 or 6 times since we started), we make that clear well in advance on the mailing list.
+On the very rare occasions it doesn't happen (we sometimes switch to riding on Saturday, during the day, and we typically take one week off per year), we make that clear well in advance on the mailing list.